Zhang-Xiyue/coordination20/test_vm/README.md

-# EVM-Why3
+# test_vm

-EVM in Why3 from a state transition perspective
+This is the guide of reproducing the tests of EVM in OCaml (extracted from Why3).

 ## how to build